emelent/verse-a-day/README.md

 ### Manual Install

-If you wanna install it manually simply add the contents of the `bashrc` file to your own `~/.bashrc`.
+If you wanna install it manually add the contents of the `bashrc` file to your own `~/.bashrc`.
 This is best suited if you're using another shell that is based on **bash**, you would add this to your shell's rc file, this would be `~/.zshrc` for  **zsh**.